PrincetonUniversity/hpc_beginning_workshop/README.md

 # Getting Started with the HPC Clusters

 ## About
 This guide presents an overview of using the HPC systems at Princeton.
-Specifically, it covers the HPC clusters as well as the storage system and visualization machine.
-Click on 00_quick_start above to get started.
+Specifically, it explains how to use Nobel, Adroit, Perseus, Tiger and Traverse.
+The visualization machine and storage system is also covered.

+## Prerequisites

+This workshop assumes that you have some knowledge of Linux and the Bash command line.
+To learn these skills see [this guide](https://github.com/gabeclass/introlinux).

 ## Workshop Survey
 [Click here](https://forms.gle/WhoAcb1J82XVTqq38)